Allison N. Skopec

-Allison N. Skopec is a New York-based asset finance attorney who focuses her practice on a broad range of international and domestic transactional, litigation and regulatory compliance matters in the areas of maritime, aviation, environmental and technology.
+Allison N. Skopec is a New York-based attorney who is engaged in a broad range of international and domestic litigation, regulatory compliance and transactional matters in the areas of maritime, intellectual property, environment and technology.
+Ms. Skopec has secured favorable outcomes for clients in both state and federal court actions, as well as in arbitrations and mediations.

-Ms. Skopec maintains an active pro bono practice, including representing individuals seeking immigration asylum and Violence Against Women Act protections, parole system reform and environmental law matters.
-Additionally, she served as a Pro Bono Fellow at the New York Civil Liberties Union.
+She has also litigated numerous complex commercial disputes, including contract disputes involving internet service providers, technology corporations and individuals.
+Ms. Skopec maintains an active pro bono practice, including representing individuals seeking immigration asylum/Violence Against Women Act protections, LGBTQ civil rights, parole system reform and environmental law matters.
+Additionally, she served as a Pro Bono Fellow at the New York Civil Liberties Union in 2018.

 - Tulane University Law School, J.D.